violetauko/Akan-name-project/README.md

 True value is output.
 Output example: You were born on Sunday and Your akan name is Kwasi! &nbsp If your gender is Male.
 True value is output.
 Output example: You were born on Sunday and Your akan name is Akosua! &nbsp If your gender is female.

-## Technologies Used
+Technologies Used
-HTML
+-HTML
-CSS
+-CSS
-JAVASCRIPT
+-JAVASCRIPT
-BOOTSTRAP
+-BOOTSTRAP

-## Support and contact details
+Support and contact details
   For any qustions or contributions email me at aukoviolet24@gmail.com

-### License
+License
-MIT license
+-MIT license
-Copyright (c) 2022 Violet Auko
+-Copyright (c) 2022 Violet Auko